Getting started with new Capacity analysis in Gooroo Planner

 - TheatrePatientOut (Date and time patient left the operating theatre)

-All these fields are also described in the Planner documentation, as are the corresponding fields for analysing clinic capacity.
+All these fields are also described in the Planner documentation.

 And that’s it.
-Just upload this data as usual, re-create your report, and when you open it you’ll be able to access the analysis in the Capacity tab.
+Just upload this data as usual, re-create your report (remembering to tick the box to copy patient-level activity data across), and when you open it you’ll be able to access the analysis in the Capacity tab.
 As a time-saving tip, when you’re testing it you can get away with uploading only the theatres data (omitting any other data about additions, waiting lists, outpatients etc), which makes it much quicker to test on-screen.

 In the next few posts, I’ll explain how to interpret it all.
 And if you need any help from us, you are always welcome to email email@example.comReturn to Post Index